arashn/obdii-reader/README.md

 # OBD-II Reader

+Thank you for your interest in this project.
+If you would like to see more features added to this project (e.g. other protocols, other platforms and microcontrollers, other statistics, etc.) please create an issue.
+Thanks!

+---

 This is an OBD-II diagnostic system for cars.
 It reads diagnostic information from a car's OBD-II port.
 It is based on the ATmega32 microcontroller.

 For more details about this project, see [this wiki page](https://github.com/arashn/obdii-reader/wiki).